COPPER, ZINC & LEAD PROJECTS

 NAPPERBY ADVANCED URANIUM PROJECT

-Core was the successful applicant and has been granted the tenement over the advanced Napperby Uranium Project in the NT (refer announcement 15/02/2017).
+Core was the successful applicant and was granted the tenement over the advanced Napperby Uranium Project in the NT in 2017 (refer announcement 15/02/2017).

 The Napperby tenement area was the subject of an internationally competitive tender process with Core adjudged to have the best financial and technical resources available to advance the project.

-Mining consultants have been reviewing historic, detailed drilling information at Napperby to assess the potential to define a JORC 2012 Mineral Resource at Napperby.
+Mining consultants had been reviewing historic, detailed drilling information at Napperby to assess the potential to define a JORC 2012 Mineral Resource at Napperby.

 FITTON URANIUM PROJECT